 Victoria College acknowledges the serious threat to our community and nation posed by the AIDS epidemic.
-This practice is intended to educate students concerning AIDS and managing each case of AIDS individually with sensitivity, flexibility and concern for the individual.
-This practice also defines and addresses other communicable diseases among students.
+This guideline is provided to educate students concerning AIDS To educate students concerning AIDS and to assure that each case of AIDS is managed individually with sensitivity, flexibility and concern for the individual.

-Communicable disease means an illness due to an infectious agent or its toxic products that arises through transmission of that agent or its products from a reservoir to susceptible host and as further defined in the Communicable Disease Prevention and Control Act.
-Communicable diseases include, but are not limited to mumps. rubella, influenza, mononucleosis, chicken pox, viral hepatitis-A, viral hepatitis-B, human immunodeficiency virus (HIV infection), AIDS, AIDS-Related Complex, sexually transmitted diseases and infectious meningitis.
-HIV infection includes AIDS and AIDS-Related Complex and a positive test for the antibody to human immunodeficiency virus.
+Communicable disease means an illness due to an infectious agent, or its toxic products, from a reservoir to a susceptible host and as further defined in the Communicable Disease Prevention and Control Act.
+Communicable diseases include, but are not limited to mumps, rubella, influenza, mononucleosis, chicken pox, viral hepatitis-A, viral hepatitis-B. human immunodeficiency virus (HIV infection), AIDS, AIDS-Related Complex, sexually transmitted diseases and infectious meningitis.
+HIV infection includes AIDS, AIDS-Related Complex, and a positive test for the antibody to human immunodeficiency virus.

-The College's decisions concerning a person who has a communicable disease shall be based upon current and well-informed medical judgment which includes the nature of the disease, risk of transmission to others, symptoms and special circumstances of the person and balancing identifiable risks and available alternatives to respond to a student with a communicable disease.
+Decisions concerning a person who has a communicable disease shall be based upon current and well-informed judgment which includes the nature of the disease, risk of transmission to others, symptoms and special circumstances of the person balanced with identifiable risks and available alternatives to respond to a student with a communicable disease.